-Budgeted cost: £ 6875.00
+Budgeted cost: £7,200

-Activity Evidence that supports this approach Challenge number(s) addressed Time set aside to encourage children to recognise their own emotions and and strategies for using these to impact wellbeing.
-Research by Anna Freud National Centre for Children and Families (annafreud.org) translates research on mental health and wellbeing into practice for schools.
-4 Mental Health and wellbeing in schools (Gov.UK) Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+Activity Evidence that supports this approach Challenge number(s) addressed Time set aside to encourage children to recognize their own emotions and and strategies for using these to impact wellbeing.
+Buy in the services of an experienced Thrive practitioner to support parents and pupils on their learning journey Research by Anna Freud National Centre for Children and Families (annafreud.org) translates research on mental health and wellbeing into practice for schools.
+Mental Health and wellbeing in schools (Gov.UK) 4 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+We will raise awareness about the importance of excellent attendance and the impact this has on pupil outcomes.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 5 This will involve strategies used to incentivise good attendance being refreshed and renewed on a regular basis to match the interests of children in school.
-Also working in partnership with the new EWO to improve attendance. persistent absence.
-Enrichment activities to raise Based on our experiences and those of similar schools to ours, 3
+Also working in partnership with the new EWO to improve attendance.